dkaenzig/carbonpolicyshocks/README.md

-# carbonpolicyshocks
+# Data on carbon policy surprises and estimated carbon policy shocks
-Repository hosing the carbon policy shocks identified in Känzig (2023)
+Repository hosing the carbon policy surprises and estimated carbon policy shocks from Känzig (2023).